DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

   - Took land where they saw fit.
 Planted a flag and called it a colony
   - Any indigenous legal system was completely replaced.
   - Historical quirk - the way in which nations expanded their territory.
 If you had a war with a country and won in, there were rules that applied as to how the laws changed.
 It mattered how you acquired territory as to the laws that prevailed.
-  - when NSW was colonised
 - Capt.
 Phillip became governor of New South Wales, (NSW) (which at that time included Queensland and Victoria) and established a settlement.

 ![Alt text](assets\IMG2.PNG)

 - Under English law, following the Norman invasion of 1066, all property was vested in the Crown.
 - Under the feudal system all lend was held from Crown various forms of service were required of the lords who occupied the land these included military, spiritual and socage (payment) and system of Subinfeudation.
   - provide crops, food, labour and military support
   - Or socage (payment) to the king
 - The Statute of Quia Emptores 1290 ended Subinfeudation as land owners were able to alienate by substitute without consent of the overlord, thus forming the basis upon which all estates in land are based.